Eyas/Resume/resume/cv.md

 July 2014 – Present
 Building high-performance loosely-coupled distributed systems on a 7-engineer team.
 Developing server-side components connecting sell-side banks to their clients.
-* Leading initiative of 4 developers to consolidate venue connector codebases across asset classes.
+* Leading technical direction for a 3 developer initiative to consolidate two major families of components across asset classes.
 Implementing required changes for unified quoting libraries.
 * Designed and built a randomized test client for venue connectors over the FIX protocol.
 Load tests and performs state explorations of server-side components.
 These explorations can either follow a naive uniform distribution, or modeled by an NFA with user-defined state graphs and probabilities.